ricoputrap/blog/src/pages/about.md

 Hi, I'm **Rico Putra Pradana**, a **Full Stack Developer** and **Development Team Lead** at M+ Software with nearly 5 years of hands-on experience in building and scaling web applications.

-I currently lead the development of **SARA**, a comprehensive SaaS platform designed to streamline day-to-day hotel operations.
-Working with technologies like **Next.js**, **TypeScript**, **React**, and **PHP**, I've helped create solutions that make hotel management more efficient and user-friendly.
+I currently lead the development of **SARA**, a comprehensive SaaS platform designed to streamline **day-to-day hotel operations**.
+Working with technologies like **Next.js**, **TypeScript**, **React**, and **PHP**, I've helped create solutions that make **hotel management more efficient and user-friendly**.

 ## What I Do

-As a team lead, I balance technical development with mentoring and guiding my team.
+As a team lead, I balance **technical development** with mentoring and guiding my team.
 I'm passionate about writing clean, maintainable code and implementing best practices that help our team deliver high-quality software consistently.

 ## Beyond Code